While I was on a plane from Bangkok to Kuala Lumpur, I met a guy at the lavatory and made my first fifty ringgit.

 “And, you’re too nice.”

 Then there’s a moment when I realized I can also be a taker.
 It never occurred to me before that I could be naturally at taking the compliments.
-Other people would shrugged or waved it away but I simply stand still like the Petronas Twin Towers, but with an unfolded underwear in one of my hand.
+Other people would shrug or waved it away but I simply stand still like the Petronas Twin Towers, but with an unfolded underwear in one of my hand.

 “How’s your stomach?”
 I asked.

-“Better, after I spent some times in the toilet, but, you know, the toilet in this hostel is very nice.
+“Better, after I spent sometimes in the toilet, but, you know, the toilet in this hostel is very nice.
 I didn’t expect that.”

 ‘How could I forget?’
 I thought.
 I have to agree with him.
 This hostel has a little surprise and it’s the toilet.
 When I first saw it I felt like I entered a bathroom in a nice hotel.
 It’s still a shared bathroom but with style and door made of teaks and the rain-forest shower.
 The best place to think, the sanctuary, the temporary asylum for the lost souls.

-“Yes, they are very pretty.”
-I replied.
+“Yes, they are very pretty,” I said.